 Story points usually take three main aspects into consideration:

-The easiest method in these moments is to guess a reasonable velocity for the first few sprints and use the Yesterday’s weather technique.
+The easiest method in these moments is to guess a reasonable velocity for the first few sprints and use the yesterday’s weather technique.
 This involves paying close attention to the team and the speed at which they can complete their stories for 2 or 3 sprints and take the average of their total throughput.
 The number you receive will be the team’s velocity.
-This technique can be used for more developed teams also, as team velocity can change over time for a variety of reasons and knowing your team’s capacity is paramount in project success.
+This technique can be used for more developed teams as well because team velocity can change over time for a variety of reasons.
+Knowing your team’s capacity is paramount in project success.

-At the end of the day all teams and managers must decide what is best for them and perfect those as they move forward.
+At the end of the day, all teams and managers must decide what is best for them and perfect those methods as they move forward.
 Our best advice is to keep a record of your estimations and keep going back to them and revise them as necessary.
-This way you’ll have a historic database of certain features you’ve already built and completed.
+This way, you’ll have a historic database of certain features you’ve already built and completed.
 This will allow teams to perfect themselves and always have something to benchmark their estimations against.

 In the next post, we’ll discuss the most common tools and techniques used for estimation in agile and how they compare to waterfall.